-Other information Cash paid for amounts included in the measurement of lease liabilities Operating cash flows from operating leases \$220,220 Right-of-use assets obtained in exchange for new operating lease liability \$1,614,955 Weighted-average remaining lease term-operating lease 5.17 years Weighted-average discount rate-operating lease 1.24%
+Cash paid for amounts included in the measurement of lease liabilities:

+2024 2023 Operating cash flows from operating leases \$ 238,572 \$ 220,220 Right-of-use assets obtained in exchange for new - 1,614,955 operating lease liability Weighted-average remaining lease term - operating lease 4.17 years 5.17 years Weighted-average discount rate - operating lease 1.24% 1.24%

-10. SUBSCRIPTION-BASED INFORMATION TECHNOLOGY ARRANGEMENTS
+9. SUBSCRIPTION-BASED INFORMATION TECHNOLOGY ARRANGEMENTS

-The College has entered into subscription-based information technology arrangements (SBITAs) for various software products which were initiated in fiscal years ended ranging from June 30, 2021 to 2023.
+The College has entered into subscription-based information technology arrangements (SBITAs) for various software products which were initiated in fiscal years ended ranging from June 30, 2021 to 2024.
 These agreements have expiration dates ranging from August 2025 to November 2027 and have annual payments ranging from \$11,745 to \$182,009.
 An IBR of 3.91% was used to discount all SBITA arrangement payments to recognize the intangible right to use this asset and the associated SBITA liability.
 There were no payments made for additional services not included in the annual SBITA payments.
 The College has no options to renew these agreements and there is no option to purchase the software products.

-At June 30, 2023, the total amount of the SBITA right of use assets and accumulated amortization for SBITAs were \$806,939 and \$334,506, respectively.
+At June 30, 2024, the total amount of the SBITA right of use assets and accumulated amortization for SBITAs were \$1,363,116 and \$701,979, respectively.

-At June 30, 2022, the total amount of the SBITA right of use assets and accumulated amortization for SBITAs were \$634,074 and \$152,178, respectively.
+At June 30, 2023, the total amount of the SBITA right of use assets and accumulated amortization for SBITAs were \$806,937 and \$334,506, respectively.

-Annual requirements to amortize the SBITA liability and related interest subsequent to June 30, 2023 are as follows:
+Annual requirements to amortize the SBITA liability and related interest subsequent to June 30, 2024 are as follows: